 Back at a breakfast date with my girlfriends, we pondered the eternal puzzle: How do we balance these things and make it work?
 One friend suggested sexy outfits for housework.
 I suggested hiring a maid.
 The kind without sexy outfits, if we're being picky.
 But I also assume I'm getting a maid the day I win the lottery, so we'll see how that goes.
 The third shrugged her shoulders and we all laughed, because the truth is, no matter what the rhythm is in your house, it's still an ongoing problem.

 How do you navigate the calls of house, home and honey?
 Do you manage a split, or are you totally in charge?
-If you are, incidentally, don't worry: apparently you're rocking a great sex life, too.
-Women who say they do more housework then their spouses also report having a more active sex life than their peers.
-I'm pretty sure this just means that honesty is the best policy, because even I can admit that I gave up and threw some green t-shirts into the wash today.
+If you are, incidentally, don't worry: apparently, you're rocking a great sex life, too.
+Women who say they do more housework than their spouses also report having a more active sex life than their peers.
+I'm pretty sure this just means that honesty is the best policy because even I can admit that I gave up and threw some green t-shirts into the wash today.
 But it was an isolated incident, I swear.